Dev Log

 • Before: react-router dev may bind to an unpredictable port; HMR might attempt to bind to your public tunnel hostname, causing EADDRNOTAVAIL on Windows.

-• After: Vite dev server uses port 3001 with strictPort: true; HMR listens locally without binding to the public hostname, while clients connect via the tunnel domain.
+• After: Vite dev server uses a fixed port with strictPort: true; HMR listens locally without binding to the public hostname, while clients connect via the tunnel domain.

 Step-by-step Changes